JamesTheHacker/Simplex/README.md

     npm run build

-This will output a single file called `main.css` in the `build` directory with prefixes:
+This will output a single file called `main.css` in root directory with prefixes:

     .post {
         display: -webkit-box;